 In 2012, Ms. Phan transitioned her focus to Workers’ Compensation defense and has practiced exclusively since.
 She excels in aggressively defending files while expediting closure through trials and settlements.
 Ms. Phan is well versed in all phases of litigation, including case in chief, lien resolution, and contribution and has received many favorable outcomes including several Take Nothings.
-Most recently, Ms. Phan successfully passed the State Bar of California Legal Specialization Exam in Workers’ Compensation and has submitted for official certification effective November 1, 2017.
+Ms. Phan became a Certified Specialist in Workers’ Compensation in 2017.

 We are pleased to have Ms. Phan as an associate in our Newport Beach office.